PSDI Variability Plot Generator

 In order to calculate mean values and a confidence interval for the plot, the experimental process needs to have been completed a minimum of three times using identical conditions.
 The width of the confidence interval that accompanies the plotted mean value is based on a combination of the outcome variance and the number of data points.
 To minimise the uncertainty associated with your reaction outcome, it is recommended that at least five measurements are recorded.

-You can adjust a range of settings to tailor your plot, and you can also choose the format you would like to download it in.
+You can adjust a range of settings to tailor your plot, and you can also choose the download format.

 Access the service using this link, PSDI Variability Plot Generator.